-Want to purchase a short sale?
+Want to make a deal on a short sale?

-Are short sales good deals?
+Are short sales bargains?

 Sometimes.
 Often times people hear the phrase "short sale" and automatically think of a seller that is in default and needing to sell their home fast to avoid further financial problems.
 This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
 In contrast, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
 In these cases the discounted price may in fact be closer to true market values instead of below.